Skip to main content

 Selling vs. Renovating

-How to Fund Exterior Renovations
+How to Fund Interior and Exterior Renovations

-There are a number of different ways to fund exterior home renovations, including renovation loans and traditional options like home equity loans, home equity lines of credit (HELOCs), and cash-out refinances.
+There are a number of different ways to fund home renovations, including renovation loans and traditional options like home equity loans, home equity lines of credit (HELOCs), and cash-out refinances.
 However, it’s important to keep in mind that these options involve taking on debt in addition to your regular mortgage payments, which can strain an already tight budget.

 You should know